Zuhu162/dhl-automation-challenge/README.md

 This project is a Leave Management System (LMS) integrated with UiPath automation to streamline the process of inputting leave data from spreadsheets.
 It provides a web interface for managing leave applications, viewing analytics, and triggering automation processes.

+## Purpose and Scope

+This project was developed for DHL APSSC's Digital Automation Challenge 2.0.
+The system consists of two main components:

+### Web Solution

+- Built with ReactJS and NodeJS
+- Provides frontend and backend infrastructure for leave management
+- Enables HR to input and manage leave applications manually

+### Automation Solution

+- Developed using UiPath Studio
+- Automates data entry process by validating leave records from Excel files
+- Implements Transactional Business Process with Row-Level Fault Tolerance inspired by REFramework:
+  - Each row is treated as an independent transaction
+  - Automatic retry for transient input or validation failures
+  - Failed rows are safely logged without interrupting the process
+  - Browser-level crashes are caught and reported
+  - Generates summary reports via email and API log submission
+  - Includes failed rows and failure reasons in the email

+### Environment Considerations

+- Designed for local environment execution
+- No dependencies on environment-specific features
+- Portable and consistent behavior across devices

 ## Features

 - **User Authentication:** Secure login for users